-- These include serious allergy to drugs, nerve damage from local anaesthetic injection or surgery - Infection and bleeding from spinal anaesthetic, equipment failure. - Awareness (gaining consciousness during the course of an operation) is very rare nowadays - Certain types of major surgery carry much greater risks than minor operations.
+- These include serious allergy to drugs, nerve damage from a local anaesthetic injection or the surgery, equipment failure and death - Certain types of major surgery carry much greater risks than minor operations.
 The risk of death for a fit healthy person is about one in 400,000.
-This is extremely rare
+This is very rare